EMBrewer/EMBRewer.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---
 ## Bio
-Hello, I am Research Assistant Professor within the Department of Computer Science and Engineering at NYU.
-Concomitantly, I am a researcher at the Visualization and Data Analytics Research Center at NYU's Tandon School of Engineering.
-My research interests are broadly centered around utilizing geospatial data and computer vision to inform policy and decision making in the contexts of international development and urban design.
+Hello, I am Research Assistant Professor within the Department of Computer Science and Engineering at NYU and a member of the Visualization and Data Analytics Research Center at NYU's Tandon School of Engineering under <a href='https://engineering.nyu.edu/faculty/claudio-silva'>Claudio Silva</a>.
+My research interests are centered around utilizing geospatial data and computer vision to inform policy and decision making in the contexts of international development and urban design.
 I hold a Ph.D. in geospatial data science from William & Mary.
 I also hold an M.S. in applied physics from William & Mary and a B.S. in physics from UMBC.

 ## Research Goals
 (1) reveal patterns in development, population, and the environment in data-sparse and data-adverse conditions,